-Question 1 - Explain how the project reflects the key issues and requirements of Gender Sensitive design and implementation as outlined in the Gender Policy?
+Question 1 - Explain how the project The local stakeholder consultation reflects the key issues and requirements meeting was carried out following a of Gender Sensitive design and gender sensitive approach. implementation as outlined in the The project incorporated measures to Gender Policy? ensure that there is no discrimination based on gender.